Hisyeo/Hisyeo.github.io/docs/reference/word_types/enders.md

 :::tip Unlike Kokanu

-This is different from Kokanu because many of the words in Hisyëö that do not exist in Kokanu, were chosen so that they *reduce* the need for inner clauses.
+This is different from Kokanu because many of the words in Hîsyêô that do not exist in Kokanu, were chosen so that they *reduce* the need for inner clauses.
 The spoken comma particle was added to Kokanu to help reduce the comprehension challenges of having many inner clauses in a sentence.
-Since Hisyëö has 2.5 times the amount of words as Kokanu, there's less need for inner clauses and so the added non-naturalistic spoken comma has far less utility.
+Since Hîsyêô has 2.5 times the amount of words as Kokanu, there's less need for inner clauses and so the added non-naturalistic spoken comma has far less utility.